-- Any holder of a baccalaureate of higher degree from an accredited college or university is eligible for admission - An online application and information may be obtained from www.spea.iupui.edu.
+- Any holder of a baccalaureate of higher degree from an accredited college or university is eligible for admission - An online application and information may be obtained from https://oneill.iupui.edu/.
 Application deadlines for the certificate programs are before May 15 for the fall semester, before September 15 for the spring semester, and before March 15 for summer sessions.
 Students must pay a nonrefundable application fee.

-- Students admitted to a SPEA graduate degree program are not eligible for admission nor awarding of a certificate in the same concentration of their graduate degree. - 2.
-Transfer credit, course substitutions, or course waivers are not accepted for fulfilling the certificate requirements. - 3.
-Students enrolled in a certificate program can only confer the certificate with a minimum cumulative GPA of 3.0 (B) in all required coursework. - 4.
+- Students admitted to an O'Neill graduate degree program are not eligible for admission nor awarding of a certificate in the same concentration of their graduate degree. - Transfer credit, course substitutions, or course waivers are not accepted for fulfilling the certificate requirements. - Students enrolled in a certificate program can only confer the certificate with a minimum cumulative GPA of 3.0 (B) in all required coursework. - 4.
 A student may be dismissed if, after 9 credit hours of coursework, the GPA is below a 3.0. - 5.
-Admission to or successful completion of a certificate program does not guarantee subsequent admission to a SPEA graduate degree program. - 6.
-Students enrolled in a certificate program who apply to a SPEA graduate degree programs must meet all existing admission requirements, or may request a waiver if they complete at least three classes towards the certificate with a 3.5 GPA or higher. - Students planning to request admission to a SPEA graduate degree program after successfully completing a certificate program cannot apply to an MPA of the same concentration of the certificate.
+Admission to or successful completion of a certificate program does not guarantee subsequent admission to an O'Neill graduate degree program. - 6.
+Students enrolled in a certificate program who apply to an O'Neill graduate degree programs must meet all existing admission requirements, or may request a waiver if they complete at least three classes towards the certificate with a 3.5 GPA or higher.

-Certificate Requirements (18 credit hours) Required Courses (12 credit hours)

-EACH of the following courses:
+Certificate Requirements (18 credit hours) Required Courses (12 credit hours) EACH of the following courses: